Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Tips for Proposing a Business Partnership

-Now that you know how to write a partnership proposal, here are some tips to attract that strategic partner for your business.
+Now that you know how to write a partnership proposal, here are some tips to attract a strategic partner for your business.

 Pick the Right Company and Understand Their Needs